riccardoluongo/serverwebui/README.md

 A simple dashboard for your Linux server, running on a Flask backend.

 ![alt text](screenshot.png)
-*the disgusting font rendering is because of my computer, it will look fine for you*

 This program gathers hardware and performance information from various monitoring tools and shows it in a simple web interface, together with basic system controls and a bookmark feature, for quick access to your self-hosted services or favorite websites.